Here’s why you should use the Citi Diamond Preferred Card for balance transfers

 The bottom line

 To help you understand the best balance transfer options, consider using our balance transfer calculator to crunch the numbers relevant to your specific situation.
-In the end, if you are able to choose a balance transfer card that helps you eliminate your higher-interest debt, whether it’s the Citi Diamond Preferred or not, you will still make progress towards your financial goals.
+In the end, if you are able to choose a balance transfer card that helps you eliminate your higher-interest debt, whether it’s the Citi Diamond Preferred or another option from our list of the best balance transfer credit cards, you will still make progress toward your financial goals.